mbrooker/mbrooker-blog/_posts/2023-07-28-ds-testing.md

 * All nodes appear in layer 0.
 * Each layer is approximately *e* times larger than the one above it.

 Some of these invariants are rather expensive to test for, such as the last one which requires *O(N log N)* work.
-They aren't practical to assert on each step in a production implementation, but are very practical to test for in a set of unit tests.
+They aren't always practical to assert on each step in a production implementation, but are very practical to test for in a set of unit tests.
 My experience has been that reasoning about, listing, and then testing for invariants like this is a much better way to test data structures like this than testing through the interfaces.

 **Example: Systems Design**